mah0x211/lua-pthread/README.md

 - `len:integer`: number of items.

-## ok, err, timeout = channel:push( value [, msec] )
+## ok, err, timeout = channel:push( value [, sec] )

-push the value to the channel. if the channel is full, wait until the value is popped from the channel in the specified timeout `msec`.
+push the value to the channel. if the channel is full, wait until the value is popped from the channel in the specified timeout `sec`.

 **NOTE**

 - if the maxitem is set to `1`, this method will be blocked until the value is popped from the channel.
-- if the timeout `msec` is specified, the value is discarded when the timeout expires.
+- if the timeout `sec` is specified, the value is discarded when the timeout expires.

 **Parameters**

 - `value:boolean|number|string|lightuserdata`: value to push.
-- `msec:integer`: timeout in milliseconds. default is `nil` (wait forever).
+- `sec:number`: timeout in seconds. default is `nil` (wait forever).

 **Returns**